The holy month of Ramadan is coming to an end, and families are wondering how to celebrate Eid Al Fitr during this pandemic.

 Covid-19 has changed our lifestyle to what has been known worldwide as the new normal.
-While most countries are still on lockdown and people practicing social distancing, we still are not letting go of our precious Eid Al Fitr.
+While most countries are still on lockdown and people are practicing social distancing, we still are not letting go of our precious Eid Al Fitr.
 Let’s celebrate Eid Al Fitr this year in an unforgettable way.

 After all, Eid is our reward from God after spending 30 days of spiritual retreat in Ramadan.